 Recently I had one of most annoying and upsetting things that happens to bloggers happen to me.
 It wasn’t the first time, and it won’t be the last, I’m sure of it.
-Two of my pictures were taken from my blog and used on a website without my permission.
+Two of my photos were taken from my blog and used on a website without my permission.
 The pictures in question were not of me; they were of a location, and the website was using them to showcase what their business looked like, and they even chose to remove my watermark (which says “atomicredhead.com”) from them.
-One was cropped out poorly, and on the other they chose to Photoshop out my watermark.
+One was cropped out poorly, and on the other “photoshopped” it out.
 I’m still in the midst of clearing it up.
 The business has yet to respond to my e-mail.

 This move really hurt.
 It kind of felt like the ultimate betrayal.
 And I feel a need to both vent and clear up some common misconceptions about blogging.

 First, many people believe blogging is an easy way to make money.
 I do not make any money with this blog.
 None.
 At all.
 Zip.
 Zilch.
 Nada.
 Zero.
 Years ago I used to participate in affiliate programs, where I used banners that linked to companies’ websites, and a portion of the purchases made after clicking “my” link would be sent to me.
+Sometimes I still use affiliate links, but it is rare and never with the loudness of previous affiliate banners.
 I also used to have advertising for Etsy shops.
 But I had few interested parties, and eventually decided that these ads and affiliate banners looked tacky, and weakened the overall feel I wanted my blog to have.
 So, today there is zero income coming in from my blog.

-The only type of “payment” I guess one could say is that I sometimes, and it isn’t all that often (I’ve done seven in the last three years) I am asked do collaborations with companies.
+The only type of “payment,” I guess one could say, is that I sometimes (and it isn’t all that often, I’ve done seven in the last three years) I am asked to do collaborations with companies.
 There are various forms of collaborations, but today I only participate in product reviews.
 How do collaborations work?
-For me personally I do not seek out collaborations, while other bloggers do.
+At this time, personally I do not seek out collaborations, while other bloggers do.
 A company contacts me asking if I would be interested in doing a collaboration, and then if I feel the company is a good a good fit for Atomic Redhead and you, the readers, I move forward.
-I have participated in the various forms, including sponsored giveaways and coupon codes, and was recently asked to either accept a guest post from a company or write my own post about them (without having any experience with their products) for $30.
+I have participated in the various forms, including sponsored giveaways and coupon codes.
+Recently I was asked to either accept a guest post from a company or write my own post about them (without having any experience with their products) for $30.
 I told them I only do product reviews.
 I feel like product reviews are better for you all, because I am having a personal experience with an item and telling you about it.
 I am handling the item.
 I am using it, typically by wearing it, and I can tell you about the fit and feel.
 I am photographing it in a manner that may not be done on their website.
-All of these add up to a much more real experience, and to write posts about something I do not have experience with feels disingenuous to you guys.
+All of this adds up to a much more real experience, and to write posts about something I do not have experience with feels disingenuous to you guys.
 Every time I write a product review I attempt to be very clear within the first paragraph that I was contacted by the company to do a review, then I always close out the post with a disclaimer.
 Another form of collaboration is the ever coveted “Brand Ambassador” position that bloggers and Instagramers can be bestowed with, but don’t ask me how that works, because I legit have no idea.
 I’m not that important of a blogger.

 Now, I also understand that my story is unique, as there are plenty of bloggers out there who do indeed make their living from blogging, whether it is getting paid to write posts, advertising, or other means.
 That is their choice to go that route.
 But I would hazard a guess that most bloggers do not get paid.